 At the same time, you can also work on your presentations even on those moments when the internet crashes.
 Just install this Chrome extension, to be able to edit any Google document offline.
 After installing it, go to the tab “File” located at the top menu bar, then click on “Make available offline”.

 Another alternative is downloading the file to edit it on other slides software, such as PowerPoint or Libre Office Impress, or Keynote.

 No need to save files

-This is a common aspect of all the G Suite apps.
+This aspect is common to all the G Suite apps.

 Personalize your Google Slides